Integrity - Service - Merit

 The student may require explicit instruction in the development of social skills and/or require significant modifications to the content of the curriculum and instructional practices.
 This is done under the direction of a Learning Support teacher.

-The Self-Contained Classroom is for students with significant learning needs, which may include intellectual or developmental disabilities.
+The Specialized Learning Support Program is for students with significant learning needs, which may include intellectual or developmental disabilities.
 This class will be taught by a highly trained special educator and assistants including support by other related professionals such as Speech Language Pathologists, School Psychologists and Occupational Therapists.

 Students on monitor status do not receive Learning Support services; however, classroom teachers are periodically required to submit reviews on these students to the Learning Support Resource Team.

 For more information, visit the Learning Support pages here.